 Aim

 We aimed to find out how socio demographic and economic aspects such as income, age, gender, race, and area relate to hospital visits and the status of health insurance an individual has.
 Draw pertinent and important insights from the data for example, if certain factors in the data influence health insurance status and health care utilization much more significantly than others.
 Use clustering algorithms like k-means, hierarchical clustering, and other clustering algorithms to find logical clusters within the data for advanced analysis.
-Through clustering we aimed to find clusters which show high variance between them for instance a cluster that shows high utilization of health care while predominantly having no health insurance and vice versa.
+Through clustering we aimed to find clusters which show high variance between them, for instance a cluster that shows high utilization of health care while predominantly having no health insurance and vice versa.
 Clusters which group demographics of similar characteristics and their health care utilization levels.
 Use machine learning models like logistic regression, tree-based models, and neural network models to predict a person's health insurance availability as well as hospital utilization using their demographics information.
 The ability to predict accurately would help test our defined hypothesis.
 We aimed to find important factors through machine learning model interpretation methods as well.

 Purpose